Saving/Investing for Kids

 Are UGMA Withdrawals Taxed?

-When your child comes of age, they’ll have to file and pay their own taxes on taxable gains to the account each year.
-But contributions to an UGMA come from your after-tax dollars.
-As a result, your child won’t have to pay additional taxes on withdrawals from an UGMA or UTMA account.
-They also won’t face any penalties, because they don’t need to use funds on specific qualifying expenses the way they would with a 529 account.
+When your child comes of age, they’ll have to file and pay their own taxes.
+But contributions to a UGMA come from your after-tax dollars, and you or your child are paying taxes on income each year whenever you earn it.
+As a result, your child won’t have to pay additional taxes later when they withdraw from a UGMA or UTMA account.
+They also won’t face any penalties, because a UGMA doesn’t have the same restrictions a 529 account does to use funds on “qualified expenses” or incur a penalty.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.